antoineco/aco-tomcat/README.md

 This module will install the desired version of the Apache Tomcat Web Application Container from almost any possible source, including the repositories available on the target system (distribution repositories or third-party sources like [JPackage](http://www.jpackage.org) and [EPEL](https://fedoraproject.org/wiki/EPEL))
 A long list of parameters permit a fine-tuning of the server and the JVM.
 It is for example possible to configure admin applications, install extra tomcat libraries, configure log4j as the standard logger, or enable the remote JMX listener.
-The creation of individual instances is also supported via a custom type.
+The creation of individual instances following [Apache's guidelines](http://tomcat.apache.org/tomcat-8.0-doc/RUNNING.txt) is also supported via a custom type.

 ##Setup